wyrexdev/wyrexdev/README.md

 ## About Me

-I am an 18-year-old systems architecture developer obsessed with complex and difficult problems.
+I am an 18-year-old systems architecture developer driven by complex and high-impact problems.

-My core interest lies in low-level software development.
-If an architecture does not permit this, I adapt without hesitation—but my instinct is always to go as close to the metal as possible.
-I prefer building libraries from scratch, understanding every abstraction I rely on, rather than consuming them blindly.
+My primary focus is low-level software development and system design.
+I naturally gravitate toward understanding how systems operate at their core—preferring to build libraries and tools from scratch rather than relying on abstractions I do not fully understand.
+When architectural constraints require higher-level solutions, I adapt pragmatically; however, my instinct is always to optimize from the lowest possible layer.

-I started programming at the age of 11 with Android development.
-Through web development, I gradually learned how real-world systems are structured.
-That long journey gave me deep experience in REST APIs, Linux server administration, DevOps, and cybersecurity.
+I began programming at the age of 11 with Android development.
+Over time, web development introduced me to real-world system architecture, where I gained practical experience in REST APIs, Linux server administration, DevOps, and cybersecurity.

-My curiosity for Linux eventually led me to Arch Linux, where I took my first serious steps into low-level development and system-oriented thinking.

-Parallel to all of this, I have an fascination with the human brain.
-I have run many experiments—none of them successful yet—but failure has never stopped me.
-Understanding intelligence, emergence, and behavior is not a side interest for me; it is something I intend to solve.

-Today, this is no longer just an interest or a career path.
-It is simply how I live.
+My transition to Arch Linux marked a turning point, pushing me deeper into system-level programming and infrastructure design.

+I am particularly motivated by solving hard engineering problems that demand precision, performance, and deep technical understanding.
+Software development is no longer just a discipline or career direction for me—it is the framework through which I think and build.

 ## I Use